Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Sudden confusion

-• Jerking of arms or legs
+• Jerking of the arms or legs

 • Body stiffening

-• Tongue bite
+• Tongue biting

 • Injury during the event